 So you could open up an online shop, hang your sign up and then sit and wait for a bite Or you could cast multiple lines, immediately appeal to multiple audiences and basically set out to increase your overall result tenfold from the very start.

-You need to think longer term and about a wider variety of terms that could drive traffic and new business through the website:
+You need to think about the longer-term goals and about a wider variety of marketing channels that can drive traffic and new business to your website.

 - 5 sought after summer bloomers!